finite-loop/finiteloop/src/pages/contact/contact.md

 title: Get In Touch
 heading: >-
   We would like to hear from you.
-If you are around the corner, we will be more than happy to share a cup of coffee with you.
+If you are around the corner, we will be more than happy to meet you.
 subheading: >-
   Write to us, share your business needs, give us feedback, and we will get back to you the soonest.